vzvca/rtp-raw-video-player/README.md

 The player will output RGB frames either diretly to `/dev/fb0` or to a file which is memory mapped.
 Another program can mmap the same file and render the video in a window, take snapshots, convert the video to another format ...
 A demo program displaying the video in a window is provided, it uses SDL2.

 As raw video pixels are received in YCbCr color space, the output can be black and white (Y only is used which is very fast) or color.
-An option tells the player whether to output color or black and white.
+A compilation option (__BLACK_AND_WHITE__) can be used to build a player doing black and white rendering, by default is does color video.
 The pixel format conversion is pure software which is not very efficient but doesn't add any dependency.

-The player can perform scaling too.

 ## Building